 Instead, Faust wanted her ponies to be three-dimensional characters that experienced more action and adventure than typically seen on shows for girls.

 To bring her concept to life, Faust quickly got to work on what would become a more than 40-page-long pitch bible.
-She hired artists to create backgrounds and help to develop the look of the characters and world and did all of the writing herself.
+She hired artists to create backgrounds and to help develop the look of the characters and world and did all of the writing herself.
 After she presented the initial version of the pitch bible—which included character designs and descriptions, as well as locations and world dynamics—Hasbro hired the production studio Studio B, which placed Jayson Thiessen as supervising director.
-They made a two-minute short, and Friendship of Magic was greenlit to series.
+They made a 2-minute short, and Friendship Is Magic was greenlit to series.